chennakeshavadasa/SSCS-Chipathon-2025-Team-Nirvana/README.md

 ### **Project Introduction: Reconfigurable Fully Differential Ring Amplifier with Deadzone regulation circuit for Educational and RF-Mixed-Signal Applications**

-Dynamic amplifiers, particularly *Ring Amplifiers*, have emerged as compelling alternatives to traditional small-signal operational amplifiers due to their high-speed and energy-efficient characteristics.
+- Dynamic amplifiers, particularly *Ring Amplifiers*, have emerged as compelling alternatives to traditional small-signal operational amplifiers due to their high-speed and energy-efficient characteristics.
 Originally proposed by Benjamin Hershberg at Oregon State University (OSU), ring amplifiers offer an innovative solution for high-performance analog blocks, especially in pipelined ADCs and filter circuits.

-Our project aims to design and develop a **ring amplifier** that is optimized for **educational use and mixed-signal system integration**.
-The central focus is on **enabling user-driven exploration and understanding** of ring amplifier operation—including large-signal dynamics, deadzone behavior, and transition into small-signal behaviour.
+- Our project aims to design and develop a **Ring amplifier** that is optimized for **educational use and mixed-signal system integration**.
+The central focus is on **enabling user-driven exploration and understanding** of Dynamic Amplifier behviour such as that of Ring amplifier operation—including large-signal dynamics, deadzone behavior, and transition into small-signal behaviour.

-To support this, we incorporate a **dedicated deadzone regulation circuit** based on the work of Dr. Praveen Kumar Venkatachala (PhD, OSU), which allows fine control over the amplifier’s transition between nonlinear and linear operating regions.
-This tunability makes our implementation suitable for multiple use cases, including **adaptive analog filters** and **pipelined ADCs**, while also serving as a **pedagogical platform** for analog circuit learners.
+- To support this, we incorporate a dedicated deadzone regulation circuit based on the work of Dr. Praveen Kumar Venkatachala (Ph.D., OSU).
+This circuit enables fine-grained control over the ring amplifier’s transition between nonlinear and linear operating regions.
+It provides a PVT-robust mechanism to set the deadzone required to operate the ring amplifier in its small-signal mode.

+- Additionally, users can manually vary the deadzone to explore the amplifier’s behavior across different deadzone widths.
+This tunability makes the implementation highly versatile, supporting a wide range of use cases including discrete-time pipeline ADCs, two-step SAR ADCs, Analog filters, LDOs, and also serving as a platform to study the behavior of dynamic amplifiers.

 By bridging theoretical concepts with practical design, our Mosbius Chip makes dynamic amplifier behavior more accessible for learning analog and mixed-signal design.

 ##  Team

+- **Faiz Kurniawan** — *Team Lead and Layout*
 - **Nithin P** — *Design and Architecture*
 - **Kelton Eckert** — *Design of Building Blocks*
-- **Faiz Kurniawan** — *Layout*
 - **Kandias Wardhana** — *Layout*
-- **Snighdha Sarali** — *Layout*
+- **Amit Kumar Sharma** — *Design of Building Blocks*

 ## Specification